IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Add the Shibboleth Authentication Provider to Dataverse
 -------------------------------------------------------

-Now that you've configured Payara, Apache, and ``shibd``, you are ready to turn your attention back to Dataverse to enable Shibboleth as an "authentication provider."
+Now that you've configured your app server, Apache, and ``shibd``, you are ready to turn your attention back to Dataverse to enable Shibboleth as an "authentication provider."
 You will be using ``curl`` to POST the `following JSON file <../_static/installation/files/etc/shibboleth/shibAuthProvider.json>`_ to the ``authenticationProviders`` endpoint of the :doc:`/api/native-api`.

 .. literalinclude:: ../_static/installation/files/etc/shibboleth/shibAuthProvider.json
    :language: json